Eddie's Girl and Random Vintage Guitars

 Eddie wanted to pop the question at the time and place where he'd asked his girl for a date the very first time - Waterfront Park in Georgetown, DC, at midnight.
 I told him I'd do the job for the cost of parking.

 Since I had to be in DC on a Saturday night, I went camouflaged: skeleton dress, bow tie, combat boots, blue lipstick.
 So maybe that isn't much of a disguise by my standards.
-I parked in a garage just to be stress-free and walked toward the waterfront by way of the Ritz-Carlton's outdoor bar, The Yard.
+I walked toward the waterfront by way of the Ritz-Carlton's outdoor bar, The Yard.
 There I had a local whisky (I love that moment when the bartender appreciates your wince at the words Jack and Daniels) and borrowed the bathroom while I was there.
 This segues into a completely different story for later, The Poshest Loo in Town.
 I'll come back to that.
 What you need to know for now is that the aforementioned story is why I've got Ritz-Carlton toilet paper in my purse (which I should probably take out of there.)

 On my way downhill to the water, I witnessed some bicycle-vs-car road rage and eased over to a spot where I could take pictures if necessary.
-I shouldn't have to tell you that I'm on Team Spokes.
 If you didn't know, YES.
 The bicyclist is supposed to be in the road.
 Four wheels and an airbag give you additional responsibility.
 Please heed that.
 My services weren't needed, though - the whole scuttle didn't go past shouting through the closed car windows.

 There are two fountains at the waterfront; one is low and designed for children to play.
 At 11:00 PM, some kids were there playing soccer in it.
 I texted Eddie to find out where "the spot" was, and walked toward the larger fountain outside Nick's Riverside Grill.
 I could hear electric guitar down the the darkened corniche; first I walked past the busker but I turned around.